jaysoo/nx-react-book/manuscript/chapter1.md

 The `apps` folder contain the code of all applications in our workspace.
 Nx has created two applications by default:

 - The `bookstore` application itself; and
-- A set of end-to-end (e2e) tests written to test `bookstore` application.
+- A set of end-to-end (E2E) tests written to test `bookstore` application using Cypress.

 The `libs` folder will eventually contain our libraries (more on that in [Chapter 2](#chapter-2)).
 It is empty for now.

 The `tools` folder can be used for scripts that are specific to the workspace.
-The generated `tools/schematics` folder is for Nx's workspace schematics feature which we cover in [Appendix A](#appendix-a).
+The generated `tools/generators` folder is for Nx's [workspace generators](https://nx.dev/generators/workspace-generators) feature which you can learn more about by reading the documentation (https://nx.dev/generators/workspace-generators).

 The `nx.json` file configures Nx (as we'll see in [Chapter 4](#chapter-4)).

-The `workspace.json` file configures our projects (applications and libraries) within the workspace.
-Here, you can specify what and how commands like `lint`, `test`, and `e2e` are run.

 To serve the application, use this command: